jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 vehicle quality, safety, functionality and introduce new features.
-Remote updates, however, are riskier than physical ones because wireless communications opens the door to numerous cyber attacks that can affect multiple vehiclesand even entire fleets, at once.
+Remote updates, however, are riskier than physical ones because wireless communications opens the door to numerous cyber attacks that can affect multiple vehicles—and even entire fleets, at once.
 Additionally, updates could be crucial to the vehicle's functionality.
 The failure of an OTA update could cause a severe vehicle malfunction, as it did in November 2023 for a US\-based EV OEM.
 The OEM released and then abruptly canceled an OTA update that offered bug fixes and improvements to a specific feature.
 As a result of the failed update, the infotainment systems, which are used to operate critical vehicle functions, of two vehicle models were bricked.
-The OEM stated that the issue was caused by a human errorthe wrong build was sent out with the wrong security certificateand that an OTA update would be made available to fix the issue and restore full functionality.132 As OTAs are used more frequently and leveraged by an increasing number of OEMs, Upstreams AutoThreat researchers continuously monitor OTA\-related activities in the deep and dark web.
+The OEM stated that the issue was caused by a human error—the wrong build was sent out with the wrong security certificate—and that an OTA update would be made available to fix the issue and restore full functionality.132 As OTAs are used more frequently and leveraged by an increasing number of OEMs, Upstream’s AutoThreat® researchers continuously monitor OTA\-related activities in the deep and dark web.
 Our researchers have identified a growing interest by adversaries in exploiting OTA updates to execute cyber attacks.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 65
 V2X ATTACKS ARE AT THEIR INFANCY, BUT ARE EXPECTED
-TO BECOME MUCH MORE FREQUENT IN THE COMING YEARS Telematics, smart mobility, in\-vehiclemobility IoT, and other services require connected vehicles to share data with servers, apps, and various vehicle components.
+TO BECOME MUCH MORE FREQUENT IN THE COMING YEARS Telematics, smart mobility, in\-vehicle/mobility IoT, and other services require connected vehicles to share data with servers, apps, and various vehicle components.
 Connected vehicle\-to\-everything (V2X), is the collective term for the technology enabling vehicles, infrastructure, and other active road users to be in constant communication by leveraging existing cellular network infrastructure.
 There are seven primary modes of vehicle connectivity:
-Within a few years, vehicles will constantly communicate and interact with their surroundings through APIs, sensors, cameras, radars, mobility IoT modules, and more enhancing vehicle operation by processing various inputs from the environment.
+Within a few years, vehicles will constantly communicate and interact with their surroundings through APIs, sensors, cameras, radars, mobility IoT modules, and more— enhancing vehicle operation by processing various inputs from the environment.
 The most profound addition will be the capability of a vehicle to communicate with other vehicles or devices on the road, and receive data from external sources